Gastar Is Doing All The Right Things To De-Risk

 There is a reason Gastar's common equity trades for a dollar sixty - it's not low risk.

-1) While the financing JV mitigates a lot of its medium-term capital expenditure risk, it also means predicting revenues and earnings going foward is difficult.
-Gastar is giving up significant revenues in the short-term and this will particularly noticeable when it brings several large projects online at the same time yet the benefits don't show up for potentially several quarters.
+1) While the financing JV mitigates a lot of its medium-term capital expenditure risk, it also means predicting revenues and earnings going forward is difficult.
+Gastar is giving up significant revenues in the short term and this will particularly be noticeable when it brings several large projects online at the same time yet the benefits don't show up for potentially several quarters.

 2) Oklahoma has been in the news due to a spike in earthquakes.
-Contrary to popular belief, hydraulic fracturing itself does not cause earthquakes anymore than a small explosion does (nor does the process pollute groundwater for whatever it is worth but people seem to have understood basic geology and don't bring that one up quite as much).
+Contrary to popular belief, hydraulic fracturing itself does not cause earthquakes any more than a small explosion does (nor does the process pollute groundwater for whatever it is worth but people seem to have understood basic geology and don't bring that one up quite as much).
 What does have the potential to do so, however, is waste water disposal via injection into underground reservoirs.
 This is a very common process and huge amounts of waste water is generated anytime a hydraulic fracturing process is used to drill a well.

 In terms of actual seismic activity, Gastar is fortunate that its acreage has essentially no earthquakes above 2.5 in magnitude (2.5 and lower generally cannot be felt).
 It also outsources its water disposal to a third party contractor so they themselves are not taking on the risk of creating earthquakes via water disposal.
 That being said, headline risk is headline risk and its concentrated STACK position could backfire if the populace demands drilling to stop or new water disposal methods that are more costly.

 3) The most important issue for Gastar as noted in my last article is the highly unfavorable realized prices across the board in the STACK.
 The huge increase in production coupled with total lack of nearby industry or large population centers has widened negative differentials to among the worst levels in the nation.
 Has that trend continued through 2016?